skylerush/FortniteBot/README.md

 # FortniteBot
 this is fortinte bot that showing skins and entering party's
 using Kysune library
 can be download in the following command's

+This bot runs on Node.js download Node here https://nodejs.org/en/download/

 To get the bot working open a cmd window and run this in the directory you want to install the bot in